At least 500,000 positions will go unfilled if action not taken, research indicates

 Jon.Purves@aspeninstitute.org | 202-736-2111

-Cybersecurity skills are in short supply; unfilled cybersecurity positions have grown by 50% since 2015.
+Cybersecurity is essential to protect intellectual property, safeguard consumer financial data, and ensure that American businesses can grow and prosper.
+But the people needed to perform cybersecurity jobs are in short supply; unfilled cybersecurity positions have grown by 50% since 2015.
 According to the Aspen Cybersecurity Group’s report on Principles for Growing and Sustaining the Nation’s Cybersecurity Workforce, there will be at least 500,000 unfilled cybersecurity jobs in the United States by 2021.
-Other research tells a similar story, with one study projecting 3 million cybersecurity job openings around the world by 2021.
+One primary reason is that many companies overlook talented individuals through outdated hiring practices that restrict the talent pool.

-- Widen the aperture of candidate pipelines, for example by expanding recruitment focus beyond applicants with four-year degrees or using non-gender biased job descriptions.
+- Widen the aperture of candidate pipelines, including expanding recruitment focus beyond applicants with four-year degrees or using non-gender biased job descriptions.

-- Revitalize job postings to be engaging and to focus on the core requirements; don’t “over-spec” the requirements.
+- Revitalize job postings to focus on engagement and the core requirements; don’t “over-spec” the requirements.